square/kotlinpoet/kotlinpoet-metadata-specs/README.md

 - Only `KotlinClassMetadata.Class` supported for now.
 No support for `FileFacade`, `SyntheticClass`, `MultiFileClassFacade`, or `MultiFileClassPart`
 - `@file:` annotations are not supported yet.
-- `@JvmOverloads` annotations are only supported with `kotlinpoet-elemnethandler-reflective` and not reflection.
+- `@JvmOverloads` annotations are only supported with `kotlinpoet-elementhandler-elements` and not reflection.
+- Non-const literal values are only supported with `kotlinpoet-elementhandler-reflective` and not reflection.
+- ElementHandler data sourced from `synthetic` constructs are only supported with `kotlinpoet-elementhandler-reflective` and not elements.
+This is because the javax Elements API does not model synthetic constructs.
+This can yield some missing information, like static companion object properties or `property:` site target annotations.